joe-editor/joe/docs/man.md

 	you are in the right place, hit __^K E__ to load a file (or type "edit file" from the shell).

-* Use it in conjuction with the error parser to find files
+* Use it in conjunction with the error parser to find files

 	Hit F1 and navigate to a directory.
 Use grep or find (or both) to generate a list of files):